nblake707/MockLessonPlan/01 - react/lessonPlan.md

 Explain that there are a many useful lifecycle methods but for the purposes of this lesson we will be focusing on constructor, render, and componentDidMount.

-* Constructor: If your component is a class component the constructor is the first thing that will be called.
+* Constructor: If the component is a class component the constructor is the first thing that will be called.
 The constructor gets called with the component props.
 Ex:
 ```JavaScript
 class MyComponent extends Component {